 Foxy and Friends Books are written for beginning readers.
 They range from level 1 to level 12.
 Levels 1 and 2 are are perfect for children’s first book experiences.
 At this stage children are learning about concepts of print such as directionality, voice to word matching, where to start on each page, what is a word, and what is a letter.
-Children quickly memorize these little stories and then we can ask questions such as “Can you show me which word says Foxy?”
+Children often memorize these little stories and then we can ask questions such as “Can you show me which word says Foxy?”
 “Which word starts like your name?”
 “Can you touch each word as you read?”
-Once children master these foundational skills, they are ready for the work of decoding and sight word learning.
+Once children master these foundational skills we quickly move them out of pattern books.
+They are now ready for the work of decoding and sight word learning.
 Levels 3 and up focus more on these 2 important skills as well as the challenge of comprehending more and more complex stories.

 The photographs in Foxy and Friends Books offer excellent starting points for conversations.
 Children’s oral language development is foundational to learning to read and write!